waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Agent Refinement To-Do
 - `master_pathfinder_agent` needs to be improved.
 It fails in complex dungeons like Mt.
 Moon.
 Investigate its pathing logic when time permits.

+# WKG To-Do
+- Investigate how to properly log one-way, variable-source warps like Escape Rope in the World Knowledge Graph.